Kirklees Council: Failings in children's services

 In late 2016 Ofsted inspected Kirklees Council's services for vulnerable children and judged them to be inadequate.
 In response, Education Secretary Justine Greening appointed Eleanor Brazil as Children's Services Commissioner to make recommendations for improvement.

 In her report published following the 2017 general election, Ms Brazil found that Kirklees did not have the leadership or management capacity to achieve the required standard.
 She recommended that Kirklees enter a formal partnership with Leeds City Council, a good neighbouring local authority.
 The Director of Children's Services in Leeds, Steve Walker, took overall responsibility for services in Kirklees.

 In June 2019 Ofsted conducted another inspection and found all aspects of children's services still required improvement to be good.

 Governance

 Political control

+The council has been under no overall control since the 2024 election.
+At the May 2026 election, Reform became the largest party.
+Following that election there was a two month stalemate in which the council was unable to agree a new leader of the council or administration.
+Reform eventually managed to form a minority administration in July 2026.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: